 Second Sunday Live Demos

-Short (30-45 min) live demonstration of popular topics, followed by a 45-min Q&A, offered each month from 5:30-7 pm Pacific Time on the second Sunday of the month.
+Short (30-45 min) live demonstrations on popular topics, followed by a 45-min Q&A, offered each month from 5:30-7 pm Pacific Time on the second Sunday of the month.

-I’ll be traveling in rural Canada and Alaska for much of August, and will probably not have fast enough internet access for live video.
-Instead of a live demo, I’ll be posted a pre-recorded demo for August.
+I’ll be traveling in rural Canada and Alaska for much of August, and will probably not have fast enough internet access to troubleshoot video upload problems.
+I hope to be able to upload this demo sometime in September.

 Negative painting requires us to override the way our visual system is designed to work.
 Our eyes and the visual part of our brains are designed to identify “things” so we can navigate the world and work with tools and objects around us.
 Negative painting requires us to find shapes that are “not things”.
 Our brains resist!
 (Good thing, too, because when we leave the studio, we still want to be able to eat dinner!)